aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets whether enable the field list for the PivotTable.
+Indicates whether the field list for the PivotTable is available on the view of Excel.

 **Returns:**
 boolean